madebits/madebits.github.io/blog/2014/2014-04-26-Restoring-Chromium-Configuration-Folder.md

 I can use this file to start Chromium once a while - the config folder size goes down then from over 20MB to less than 2MB.

-As related tip, apart of using 'uBlock' in browser, my `/etc/hosts` contains the following entries just to be sure:
+As a related tip, apart of using 'uBlock' in browser, my `/etc/hosts` contains the following entries, just to be sure:

 ```
 0.0.0.0 google-analytics.com